 Note: As this program is designed to build upon existing accounting knowledge, applicants may be reviewed to ensure that they have the appropriate level of education and experience to be successful.

-The Master of Professional Accounting (MPAcc) degree is designed to meet the educational requirements for students interested in working as professional accountants and support students looking to meet the educational requirements of the Certified Public Accountants’ examination.
-Through an emphasis on leadership, teamwork, planning, and communication skills, the MPAcc program prepares students for leadership roles in public accounting, corporations, government agencies, and other career fields.
-This 30 credit hour program includes 24 credits of required coursework and 6 credits of elective coursework to help students design a program that meets their specific needs.
-Students in this program are not required to fulfill the Specialization requirement included in other majors.
+The Master of Professional Accounting (MPAcc) degree is designed to meet the educational requirements of students pursuing or preparing to pursue careers in professional accounting and support the educational requirements of the Certified Public Accountants’ as well as other related professional licenses’ examinations.
+With emphases on analytical, technical, leadership, teamwork, planning, and communication skills’ improvement, the MPAcc program prepares students for leadership roles in public accounting, corporations, government, non-profit entities, education, and related career fields.
+This 30-credit hour program includes 24 credits of required coursework and 6 credits of track-specific coursework to help students specialize in an area of accounting that meets their specific needs and career goals.

-The prerequisite coursework is designed to prepare students for an online master’s in accounting program.
-Students seeking to become CPAs may need to take additional courses in order to meet state requirements.
+The prerequisite coursework is designed to prepare students for the program.
+Students seeking to become CPAs may need to take additional courses to meet state requirements.
 Other courses may need to be taken to comply with the prerequisites of some electives.